jiasong18/Ant-Media-Server-Wiki/Coturn-Cluster.md

 Coturn1: 192.168.1.201
 Coturn2: 192.168.1.202
 ```
-This "How to" guide has been tested on a real lab environment so you have to set up the configuration according to your own build.
+This "How to" guide has been tested in a real lab environment so you have to set up the configuration according to your own build.

 ### DNS Configuration